-When tweeting/commenting/messaging on City of Selkirk social media, be respectful.
+When tweeting/commenting/messaging on City of Selkirk social media and with the City via any digital medium, be respectful.
 Communicate in a way that would make your grandparents proud of you.

 Longer, more stuffy and bureaucratic, Version

 The social media and digital communication platforms used by the City of Selkirk are intended to inform and engage our citizens online, in a space where a reasonable person feels safe to express their thoughts and participate in the community conversation.
 In addition to having a responsibility to ensure reasonable and appropriate communication with and between citizens, we have an obligation to provide our employees (the folks on the other end of the fiber optic cable), with a safe and respectful workplace.

 Therefore we reserve the right, at our sole discretion, to remove messages that contain:

 - violent, obscene, profane, hateful or bigoted posts, links or images.